[Rev. 6/7/2026 11:05:13 AM]

 656A.600 Grounds for initiating disciplinary action or for denying issuance or renewal of registration.

-656A.610 Complaints: Filing; duties of Division; assignment to investigative committee; evaluation and recommendations of investigative committee; determination by Division after investigation; report of violation to Attorney General.
+656A.610 Complaints: Filing; duties of Division; evaluation by and recommendations of any assigned investigative committee; determination by Division after investigation; report of violation to Attorney General if no certifying body.

 656A.620 Disciplinary hearing: Notice; requirements for proof.